JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7929 days**.

-And here is a just a random fact -  **There is a species of bird, Antpitta avis canis Ridgley, that barks like a dog**.
+And here is a just a random fact -  **In 1958, the Crayola crayon color "Prussian Blue" was changed to "Midnight Blue" by the request of teachers as kids could not relate to Prussian history**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)